 The Sage Gateshead Interviews: Yazz Ahmed

-Ahead of Gateshead Jazz 2020 we caught up with Yazz Ahmed, a British-Bahraini trumpet player and composer who seeks to blur the lines between jazz, electronic sound design, bringing together the sounds of her mixed heritage.
+Ahead of her Sage Gateshead gig we caught up with Yazz Ahmed, a British-Bahraini trumpet player and composer who seeks to blur the lines between jazz, electronic sound design, bringing together the sounds of her mixed heritage.
 Her music has been described as ‘psychedelic Arabic jazz, intoxicating and compelling’.

 Yazz’s highly anticipated third album, Polyhymnia, was released in October on Ropeadope Records and this will be a rare occasion to experience it performed live in its entirety, by a 12-piece ensemble, featuring musicians from her Hafla band, players from the album and friends.